mrf-dot/awk-intro/README.md

 ## Want to Learn More?

-- Stay tuned for the AWK talk later in the semester (Date TBD)
-- Learn more about these AWK features:
+Learn more about these AWK features:
 	- `gsub`/`sub`/`match` for pattern matching and substitution
 	- Using AWK on multi-gigabyte databases
 	- Advanced pattern matching